IBM/CBOM/README.md

 - `implements`: refers to crypto assets implemented, or statically available in a component.
 Examples are the algorithms provided by crypto libraries.
 A crypto asset 'implemented' by a component does not imply that it is in use.
 - `uses`: refers to crypto assets in use, or being referenced by other components.
 The referencing can be done by explicit function calls or by configuration at run time.
 Usage may change over time, so CBOMs always represent a snapshot at a given point in time.

 A component can have a dependencies of both types `implements` and `uses`.
-A crypto asset A is considered as 'used' by component C if there is a `used` dependency path from C to A.
+A crypto asset A is considered as 'used' by component C if there is a `uses` dependency path from C to A.

 ## Examples